 Major product developments

-As we’ve already seen, Pfizer’s (PFE) Innovative Health business and Essential Health business are focused on growth.
-To strengthen its Innovative Health business, Pfizer is focused on developing new drugs as well as expanding the market reach of existing products.
+As discussed earlier, Pfizer’s (PFE) innovative pharmaceutical business is offsetting sales declines in its established products business.
+To strengthen its innovative pharmaceutical business, the company is focused on the development of new drugs as well as expanding the market reach of its existing products.